 The advertised AI receptionist pricing—whether for an AI solution or traditional answering service—is rarely the final cost.
 Standard answering service rates look reasonable upfront, but a "$99/month" plan can easily become $200+ once hidden fees kick in.
 A ‘$99/month’ plan can easily become $200+ once hidden fees kick in.

-Here are the five most common hidden charges to watch for:
+Here are the five most common hidden charges to watch for and how to avoid them before they impact your budget:

 | Hidden Cost | Typical Range | How to Avoid |